Photo Credit: Sarah Nekich

 Zander Engelke Photo

-Steve Frieder's career has been marked by a commitment to pushing boundaries and exploring new sounds, all while maintaining a deep appreciation for the roots of jazz and blues.
-He graduated as the Valedictorian of the New School for Jazz and Contemporary Music in 2013.
-That same year, he showcased his talents at the prestigious Bern Jazz Festival in Switzerland, opening for McCoy Tyner.
-He has performed with notable jazz artists such as Joe Lovano, Jerome Jennings, Alvester Garnett, Bob Meyer, Kelly Green, Ratzo Harris, Jon Burr, Jim Cammack, Armen Donelian, and Marc Mommaas.
-He has been featured multiple times on Jack Kleinsinger’s “Highlights in Jazz” series in NYC.
-In 2020, he was featured on hyper-pianist Denman Maroney's record "Martingale".
+Frieder’s career is defined by a commitment to pushing creative boundaries while maintaining a deep respect for the roots of jazz and blues.
+He graduated as Valedictorian of The New School for Jazz and Contemporary Music in 2013.
+That same year, he appeared at the Bern Jazz Festival in Switzerland, opening for McCoy Tyner, and has since performed with leading jazz artists including Joe Lovano, Jerome Jennings, Andy LaVerne, Kelly Green, and Marc Mommaas.
+In 2024, he presented solo saxophone concerts featuring improvisations, electronic effects and cassette tape distortions, with performances at In the Mean Time (Los Angeles) and BAU Gallery (Beacon, NY).